 Preparation:

-1. We open the vanilla pod lengthwise with the help of a knife and scrape its interior to obtain the seeds.
+1. We open the vanilla pod lengthwise with the help of a knife and scrape the inside to obtain the seeds.

-2. In a saucepan over medium heat, add the milk, rum, butter and vanilla seeds.
-When it starts to boil, remove from the heat and let cool.
+2. In a saucepan over medium heat, pour the milk, rum, butter and vanilla seeds.
+When it starts to boil, remove from the heat and let it cool.

-3. In a large bowl we put the sugar, the egg and the yolks and with a few rods we beat a few minutes until the mixture whitens.
+3. In a large bowl, place the sugar, egg and yolks and beat with a whisk for a few minutes until the mixture turns white.

-4. Add the flour little by little to the bowl, stirring with a wooden spoon until fully integrated.
+4. Add the flour little by little to the bowl, stirring with a wooden spoon until completely incorporated.

-5. Then slowly pour in the mixture of milk, vanilla and rum while stirring.
-We have to have a mass similar to that of the crêpes.
+5. Next, slowly pour in the milk, vanilla and rum mixture while stirring.
+You should end up with a batter similar to that of crêpes.

-6. We leave in the refrigerator a minimum of 24 hours.
+6. We leave it in the refrigerator for a minimum of 24 hours.

-7. Spray grease the cannelé molds and pour the dough leaving a little margin before the edge.
+7. We grease the cannelé moulds with spray and pour in the batter, leaving a little space before the edge.

-8. We put the molds in the freezer with the dough for about 20 minutes while we heat the oven to 230º.
+8. We put the molds in the freezer with the dough for about 20 minutes while we preheat the oven to 230º.

-You can serve them as you unmold them, they are delicate and delicious.
+You can serve them straight out of the mould, they are delicate and delicious.
 If you want, apart from serving them with coffee, breakfast or a snack, they are also a wonderful option for dessert.
-Accompanying them with melted chocolate or an English cream bath can be a good option.
+Accompanying them with melted chocolate or a layer of custard can be a good option.

-Wonderful cupcakes too for those of us who enjoy giving away our own sweets; for its beauty and originality.
+These are also wonderful cakes for those of us who enjoy giving our own sweets as gifts, for their beauty and originality.

 Comments